 1928 Beatrice Lillie and Clifton Webb are in the cast of She's My Baby—or so says the man who pretends to be a father and husband in order to borrow $200,000.
 Richard Rodgers and Lorenz Hart provide the music and lyrics to this Bert Kalmar and Harry Ruby book.

 1938 A dramatic night on Broadway as the Mercury Theatre presents Marc Blitzstein's The Cradle Will Rock at the Windsor Theatre after the original production was shut down by the WPA for its attack on capitalism.
 Will Geer plays Mr. Mister.
 It runs 108 performances.

-1952 Twelve years after it was critically slammed, the hard-bitten musical Pal Joey gets a revival that becomes one of Richard Rodgers and Lorenz Hart's longest: 540 performances for a show whose cast includes Harold Lang, Helen Gallagher, Elaine Stritch and, recreating her original role, Vivienne Segal.
-During the run of this production, Lang will be replaced by his understudy, Bob Fosse—his first Broadway lead.
+1952 Twelve years after it was critically slammed, the hard-bitten musical Pal Joey gets a revival that becomes one of Richard Rodgers and Lorenz Hart's longest: 540 performances.
+The cast includes Harold Lang, Helen Gallagher, Elaine Stritch, and, recreating her original role, Vivienne Segal.
+During the run of this production, Lang is replaced by his understudy, Bob Fosse—his first Broadway lead.

 1962 Brecht on Brecht, or more precisely George Tabori on Brecht.
-Tabori translates and adapts a sampler of Bertolt Brecht's prose, poetry, songs and drama.
-Lotte Lenya, Viveca Lindfors, Dane Clark and Anne Jackson are among the cast for 424 performances at Theatre de Lys in New York.
+Tabori translates and adapts a sampler of Bertolt Brecht's prose, poetry, songs, and drama.
+Lotte Lenya, Viveca Lindfors, Dane Clark, and Anne Jackson are among the cast for 424 performances at Theatre de Lys in New York.

-2009 Pat Hingle, the character actor whose career stretched back to the 1940s and whose credits encompassed many roles in theatre, film and television, dies at age 84.
+2009 Pat Hingle, the character actor whose career stretched back to the 1940s and whose credits encompassed many roles in theatre, film, and television, dies at age 84.